-535 4.2 Pressure and hail events long-term variability
+4.2 Pressure and hail event long-term variability

-MVOBS sub-daily data, covering a time interval of 80 years (with some minor gaps), can be helpful for the reconstruction of variability and trend of the first half of the 20th century climate.
-Specifically, the rescued data can strengthen the current knowledge on the fluctuations over time of both the more studied atmospheric variables, such as air temperature, accumulated rainfall and atmospheric pressure, and the less analysed, i.e. relative humidity, vapour pressure, precipitation type and accumulated snowfall.
+MVOBS sub-daily data, covering a time interval of 80 years (with some minor gaps), can be helpful for the reconstruction of the variability and trend of the climate in the first half of the 20th century.
+Specifically, the rescued data can strengthen the current knowledge of the fluctuations over time of both the more studied atmospheric variables, such as air temperature, accumulated rainfall and atmospheric pressure, and the less analysed variables, i.e. relative humidity, vapour pressure, precipitation type and accumulated snowfall.